alexandregama/mastering-jackson/README.md

 }
 ```

-## 6 - Ordering Properties in JSON with Jackson Serialization
+## 7 - Ordering Properties in JSON with Jackson Serialization

 Do you remember our JSON object generated by Jackson serialization?
+Let's see it again:

 ```json
 {